Covid-19 & bringing your child back to care...

 RETURNING TO CARE:

 Whilst the outbreak of the horrible Coronavirus this year has caused a lot of changes, being an essential service means that we have had to simply adapt to these changes and remain open.
-You may have noticed some changes to our centres and how we are operating!
+You may have noticed some changes within our centres and how they operate.

-Just in case you missed the updates, we have listed them here for you.
+Just in case you missed the updates somewhere along the way , we have listed them here for you.

 CHANGES TO THE CURRICULUM:

-Excursions and incursions have come to a halt due to the coronavirus; this is for everybody’s safety and we will look at resuming them once everything returns to normal.
+Excursions and incursions are still on hold due to the coronavirus; this is for everybody’s safety and we will look at resuming them once everything returns to normal.
 Indoor and Outdoor play, alongside intentional and spontaneous teaching occurs much the same.
-Family events have been postponed until it’s safe and we are allowed to start socialising again.
+Family events are continuing to be postponed until it’s safe and Dan Andrews says that we are allowed to start socialising again.
 Teaching the children about hygiene and safety is at the top of the list with our current curriculum, some of you may notice that your child sings certain songs whilst washing their hands now, requesting to sanitize their hand upon arrival and you might find that they even remind you to cover your mouth when sneezing & coughing.